-As the temporary government ban on evictions comes to an end this Sunday 23 August, BHT is urging anyone facing eviction to get professional advice as soon as possible.
+As the temporary government ban on evictions has now come to and end, BHT is urging anyone facing eviction to get professional advice as soon as possible.
 Our advice centres in Brighton, Eastbourne and Hastings offer free, independent, high quality housing advice and last year prevented 927 households from losing their homes.

 BHT’s advice centres have continued to operate throughout the pandemic, offering support on a range of housing, immigration and welfare benefits related issues.
 Whilst current safety precautions mean that their offices are not open for drop-in appointments, we are providing our usual advice by telephone, email and other media.
 As these services are funded by the Legal Aid Agency and by Local Authorities there are certain eligibility restrictions which can be found on each area webpage.

-From the 24th August 2020 courts will start to deal with possession cases again.
+The courts are also now starting to deal with possession cases again.
 For those who have not managed to get advice ahead of a hearing, BHT runs Court Duty Schemes at the Brighton, Lewes and Hastings County Courts, which can give advice on the day of a possession hearing.
 This is emergency advice and free of charge to everyone.

 Suzanne Hennell, BHT’s Senior Advice Manager, said: